 Marisa Morán Jahn is an artist of Ecuadorian/Chinese descent whose work “exemplifies the possibilities of art as social practice” (ArtForum) and explores “civic spaces and the radical art of play” (Chicago Tribune).
 Working across drawing, public art, and architectural-urban scales, Jahn directly engages new immigrant families and low-wage workers — and millions more via Tribeca Film Festival, United Nations, Obama’s White House, The New Museum, Brooklyn Museum, the Guggenheim Museum, and international media (The New York Times, Wall Street Journal, Univision Global, BBC, CNN).
 Jahn is a Senior Researcher at MIT (her alma mater); Director of Integrated Design at Parsons/The New School. marisajahn.com | @marisa_jahn

 Rafi Segal, architect and MIT professor, sees HOOPcycle as a way to rekindle urban street culture and civic engagement.
 “Suburbanization and disinvestment have fragmented our cities, contributing to a crisis of loneliness and loss of public gathering spaces,” says Segal.
-“By bringing play back to urban streets, HOOPcycle reclaims these spaces for connection and resilience.”
+“By bringing play back to urban streets, HOOPcycle reclaims these spaces for connection.”

 -